albertomorini/ITSM_Project/readme.md

    3. Continuous Improvement -> S
       - Service Cors -> S
       - Backlog -> A
-4. Measurement Procedures
+5. Measurement Procedures
-   (List all of the kpi measurement cards here)
+   1. Time to Market
+   2. Performance to Contact
+   3. Standardization
+   4. Waste
+   5.
-5. Conclusion: what's our impact (ITSM), the value that we provide to the bank. -> A+S
+6. Conclusion: what's our impact (ITSM), the value that we provide to the bank. -> A+S

 ------------------------